handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ## Overview

-Handsontable offers comprehensive accessibility support, including built-in keyboard navigation in line with international standards.
-Our design ensures that individuals with disabilities can fully engage with Handsontable.
+Handsontable offers comprehensive accessibility support in line with international standards.
+Due to our deep belief in the principle of "design for all," web applications should be as inclusive as possible.

-Features of Handsontable include:
+Accessibility features of Handsontable include:

 - Intuitive [keyboard navigation](@/guides/navigation/keyboard-navigation.md) that lets you access any feature without using a mouse.
 - Transparent HTML structure following best accessibility practices.